 Each provincial health ministry considers how Kalydeco will be funded in accordance with its own drug reimbursement framework.
 Kalydeco is currently reimbursed in Ontario, Alberta, Saskatchewan, Nova Scotia, Manitoba, New Brunswick, Yukon and British Columbia for individuals with G551D above the age of 6.
 Cystic Fibrosis Canada continues to advocate the remaining provinces to make Kalydeco available to patients who need this medication, and will advocate for the addition of the nine gating mutations when the LOI is signed.
 We are following the R117H indication as it begins to make its way through the Health Technology Assessment (HTA) process and will submit patient evidence at the appropriate time.

 Quebec has its own drug review process through the Institut national d’excellence en santé et en services sociaux (INESSS).
 We recommend that patients in Quebec speak to their CF clinics regarding access through the Patient D’Exception program.

 For patients with private insurance who have been prescribed Kalydeco by their healthcare provider for one of the 10 mutations indicated, kalydeCARE™ is a Patient Assistance Program which can help navigate the reimbursement system.
 For more information please call: 1-855-CARE-571 (1-855-227-3571).

 In recent news, Kalydeco is in clinical trials as part of a combination study with lumacafor for patients with the homozygous DF508 mutation.
-We encourage patients taking part in these trials to reach out to us at firstname.lastname@example.org and share their experiences which will help us to gather testimonials for a Patient Input Submission to the CDR process once the combination therapy enters the Health Technology Assessment (HTA) process.
+We encourage patients taking part in these trials to reach out to us at firstname.lastname@example.org and share their experiences which will help us to gather testimonials for a Patient Input Submission to the CDR process once the combination therapy enters the HTA process.